algolia/instantsearch/README.md

   </a>

   <p align="center">
-    InstantSearch.js is a library for building blazing fast search-as-you-type search UIs with <a href="https://www.algolia.com">Algolia</a>.
+    InstantSearch.js is a JavaScript library for building performant and instant search experiences with <a href="https://www.algolia.com/?utm_source=instantsearch.js&utm_campaign=repository">Algolia</a>.
   </p>
 </p>